This article originally appeared in the July 2019 issue of Resource Recycling. Subscribe today for access to all print content.

 At Star, we reward our employees with safety breakfasts and branded Star gifts.
 For example, in celebrating five years of no “lost time incidents” at our Ravenswood, W.V. facility last fall, employees received duffle bags embroidered with Star’s new logo.
-We also display our safe days on marquees throughout the plant and on our website – this makes it clear that we take pride in our employees’ safe habits.
+We also display our safe-day counts on marquees throughout the plant and on our website – this makes it clear that we take pride in our employees’ positive habits.

-We also have a yearly safety slogan contest, with the winning slogan printed on calendars and banners, and the winner receiving a gift card.
+In addition, we have a yearly safety slogan contest, with the winning phrase printed on calendars and banners, and the winner receiving a gift card.
 Around 100 of the calendars are printed and displayed prominently throughout the plants.
 Star also rewards employees for maintaining safe practices on a quarterly basis with bonuses and monetary raffles.

-These steps all bring safety to the heart of the company’s culture, ensuring that workers and managers alike really do put safety first.
+These steps all bring the topic to the heart of the company’s culture, ensuring that workers and managers alike really do put safety first.